 Students should see a faculty adviser or the department chairperson to discuss a choice of program and the careers open within the major.
 Regardless of the program chosen, the members of the department are dedicated to sharing with students the excitement and challenge of politics in today's world.

 Interdisciplinary and Related Programs

 The department participates in two Interdisciplinary Studies Majors and Minors.
 These are in Legal Studies, and International Studies.
-Several Political Science courses fulfill course requirements for these Interdisciplinary programs.
+Several Politics and International Affairs courses fulfill course requirements for these Interdisciplinary programs.
 We also offer courses related to the interdisciplinary Criminal Justice program.
 Please see their links for more information.

 Geographic Information Systems